sg893052/sonic-buildimage/L3/Subinterfaces/sonic-sub-port-intf-hld.md

 ## 3.26 PIM:
-PIM is not supported on sub-interfaces in this release.
+PIM is supported on sub-interfaces.

 ## 3.27 IGMP:
-IGMP is not supported on sub-interfaces in this release.
+IGMP is supported on sub-interfaces.

 ## 3.28 QoS:
 QoS settings are inherited from parent interface.